 TV & Movies

 We’ve all been aware of environmental issues for a while now.
 Recently though, they’ve been dragged to the forefront by passionate activists and have (rightly) become a hot topic.
-Last month I actively educated myself by watching a few documentaries and must give a mention to the one which most dramatically moved me; A Plastic Ocean.
-I won’t go into it in too much detail as I have content planned which will elaborate on this issue further, but I would recommend it to anyone (watch through the first 10 or so minutes, it finds its feet pretty quickly).
+Last month I actively educated myself by watching a few documentaries and must give a mention to the one which most dramatically moved me by A Plastic Ocean.
+I’d recommend it to anyone to encourage reducing plastic waste.

 My excitement surrounding going to the cinema to watch Venom was fuelled only by food and Tom Hardy; the two great loves of my life.
 Jamie was really eager to see it, and seeing as I knew nothing about Venom, I was very pleasantly surprised.
 Tom Hardy’s versatile nature and his apparent ability to effortlessly become whichever role he takes on constantly amazes me.
 I also have to give a little mention of the Eminem track which was played during the credits.
 It fits the movie perfectly and I found that it really captured my attention; I’ve since added to my Apple music library.

 I also feel the need to quickly mention my love for the Pink Moscato featured in the Tesco’s Finest Dine in for £10.00 offer which is kind of what we’ve been living off of for the last month or so.
 A little random but you can thank me later.